Become a digital nomad: a step-by-step plan

 1. Check the consequences for your KVK registration

-If you are going abroad temporarily or emigrating, it might impact your KVK registration.
+If you are going abroad temporarily or emigrate to work remotely from your new location, it might impact your KVK registration.
 Whether you remain registered depends on your personal situation.

 Consider these 3 questions: